tilezen/vector-datasource/docs/layers.md

 Data is organized into several thematic layers, each of which is named, for example; `buildings`, `pois`, and `water`.
 A selection of these layers are typically used for base map rendering, and are provided under the short-hand name `all`.
 Each layer includes a simplified view of OpenStreetMap data for easier consumption, with common tags often condensed into a single `kind` field as noted below.

 Need help displaying vector tiles in a map?
-We have several [examples](display-tiles.md) using Mapzen vector tiles to style in your favorite graphics library including Tangram, Mapbox GL, D3, and Hoverboard.
+We have several [examples](display-tiles.md) using Mapzen vector tiles to style in your favorite graphics library including Tangram, Mapbox GL, D3, and OpenLayers.

 ### Overview